 - Ours is 8′ x 8′

-Building code suggests frame boards should be positioned at a maximum 16″ apart from each other.
+Building code suggests interior boards should be positioned at a maximum 16″ apart from each other.
 You could even go tighter right under the tub area for added support if desired.
 We were short one board so we chose to improvise.
+We did not insert additional joists, but you certainly could nearing the center for added support.

 Purchasing the lumber and screws